rk0cc/jpubdev/README.md

 ## User Agents

-JPubDev has it's own user agents which following with this format:
+JPubdev has it's own user agents which following with this format:

 ```text
 jpubdev/[jpubdev's version] (JRE [Java version])